mattermost/mattermost-test-management/data/test-cases/suite/system-console/compliance/data-retention-policy/SetGlobalPolicyForAttachmentInHours.md

 2\.
 Enable /test commands\
 3\.
 Open any channel\
 4\.
 Create posts that are older than 1 hour ex: _/test posts images=3 time=1726147464000_ (based on you current time)\
 5\.
-Make some post that are not back dated ex: _/test posts images=3_\
+Make some post that are not backdated ex: _/test posts images=3_\
 6\.
 Navigate to _Data Retention_ in the system console\
 7\.
 Set a global policy to have all attachments deleted within 1 hour\
 8\.
-Remove any global poicy for deleting posts
+Remove any global policy for deleting posts
 9\.
 Click _Run Deletion Job Now_ to run data retention job\
 10\.
 Ensure the job completes successfully\
 11\.
-Retunr to the user side and refresh the webapp OR login again in a new browser session
+Return to the user side and refresh the webapp OR login again in a new browser session

 **Expected**